Engin-Boot/capture-behavior-of-a-visit-counter-lavandesh/needs-tech.md

 and re-establishes
 connection to the sensor.

-- Then : Sensor checks the timestamp of the last synchronization to the database and if it is different than what it is in local memory then updates the latest count of visiters to server Database.
+- Then : Sensor checks the time-stamp of the last synchronization to the database and if it is different than what it is in local memory then updates the latest count of visitors to server Database.

 Scenario: Reconcile counts if the sensor